astronomer/astro-docs/ac/next/install-vm.md

 - Worker(s)

 You can run these components on one or multiple machines, though we recommend using multiple machines for a production environment.

-> **Note:** MySQL 5.7 is compatible with Airflow, but is not recommended for users running Airflow 2.0+, as it does not support the ability to run more than 1 Scheduler.
-If you'd like to leverage Airflow's new Highly-Available Scheduler, make sure you're running MySQL 8.0+.

 ## Step 1: Set Up Airflow's Metadata Database